hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ## Open Issues

-### 1. Two fields, each used depending on the token type

-`TokenMintTransactionBody` has both an `amount` and `metadata`, each used depending on the token type.
-A similar problem applies for `amount` and `serialNumbers`, used in `TokenBurnTransactionBody` and `TokenWipeTransactionBody`.

-### 2. Populating Redundant information on Queries
+### 1. Populating Redundant information on Queries

 The `NftInfo` message contains the information related to a given `NFT` instance.
 In the case of `GetNftInfo` query, there are no redundant properties populated, however, the message is used in `GetTokenNftInfo` as-well as in `GetAccountNftInfo`.
 Depending on the query, some properties will be redundant.
 For example:
 - When querying for `GetTokenNftInfo`, the `NFT`s returned will populate the `tokenId` property inside `NftId` message even though it will be redundant